aseprite/aseprite/INSTALL.md

 # How can I compile Aseprite?

 The new build system for Aseprite is [CMake](http://www.cmake.org/).
+You will not need any extra library because the repository already contains the source code of all dependencies, even a modified version of the Allegro library is included in master branch.

 The following are the steps to compile Aseprite (in this case we have the source code in a directory called `aseprite-source`):